KerryCerqueira/expy/README.md

 ```

 ## Usage

-Say you have a git repository containing some textual data you want to perform
+### A minimal example
-inference on, whose `HEAD`/`INDEX` looks like:
+Say you have directory containing some textual data you want to perform inference on.

 ```text
 experiment/